AlvisPr/FrontEndBankingApp_MIT/README.md

-# Deposit Application
+# Front-End Banking Application - CashConnect

-This project is a simple deposit application built with React.
-It allows users to deposit money into their account after logging in.
+This is a user-friendly banking application built with React, providing essential banking features such as deposits, withdrawals, and balance checks.
+The app incorporates extensive form validation and requires users to log in before accessing any transaction features.
+Each user starts with an initial balance of $100, and the balance is updated in real time based on their transactions.

 ## Features

-- User login
+- **User Login:** Secure login system required for all actions.
-- Display current balance
-- Deposit money
+- **Form Validation:** Extensive validation ensures proper input handling for all transactions.
+- **Balance Display:** View real-time account balances after login.
+- **Deposit & Withdraw:** Manage funds easily, but only after logging in.
+- **Admin Panel:** Admin users can:
+  - Change user passwords.
-- User-friendly interface
+  - Delete accounts.
+  - View transaction history and account balances.
+- **User-Friendly Interface:** Clean and intuitive UI for seamless interactions.

 ## Installation